Debt help is readily available, as long as you know where to look for assistance.

 4. Keep track of your progress and remain with your strategy and goals.

-The most challenging part about having a new budget and debt repayment plan is staying consistent with it.
+The most challenging part about having a new budget and debt repayment plan for many folks is staying consistent with it.
 In a similar fashion, keeping track of your progress with your debt repayment plan can also get tricky when you become busy.

 If you want to completely remove your debt, it is vital to remain consistent to making your predetermined payments and keep track of them.